yogeshrnaik/DevOps/docker/README.md

 Detecting the provisioner...
 Started machines may have new IP addresses.
 You may need to re-run the `docker-machine env` command.
 ```
+#### docker-machine scp
+This command is used to copying files into the VM.

+#### docker-machine upgrade
+This command will install the latest version of docker into the VM.

+	Note: In case of issues with VM, try to upgrade and then restart the VM.

 ## The Docker flow: Images to containers